-An individual may not interfere with an official election or canvass (the counting of ballots).
-Any person who in any manner interfere with elections officers who are holding an election or voters who are casting their ballots at an election site is guilty of a felony.
+An individual may not interfere with an official holding an election or conducting a canvass (the counting of ballots).
+Any person who in any manner interferes with elections officers who are holding an election or voters who are casting their ballots at an election site is guilty of a felony.
 (Elec.
-Code, § 18502.)
+Code, § 18502.